The national competition authority is the National Competition and Markets Commission (CNMC).

 II YEAR IN REVIEW

-Although more active than in some of the prior years in terms of deal flow, 2017 has been a rather standard year in merger review terms, with no transaction having been subjected to Phase II.
+Although more active than in some of the prior years in terms of deal flow, 2018 has been a rather standard year in merger review terms, with only one transaction having been subjected to Phase II.
 Conversely, we see some innovative and interesting Phase I reviews in exciting sectors, including some transactions in the 'new' economy.
 In addition, the CNMC has been quite proactive in approving merger transactions, even highly problematic ones, in Phase I, when necessary, subject to commitments.

-Overall, roughly 100 concentrations were subject to merger control in 2017,7 in all sectors including advertising spending, retail distribution of automotive fuels, waste treatment, e-commerce, computer programs, pharmaceutical sector and manufacturing operations of automated teller machines.
+Overall, roughly 84 concentrations were subject to merger control in 20187 in all sectors including financial service activities, human health activities, retail sale of automotive fuel in specialised stores, sea and coastal passenger water transport and manufacture of railway locomotives and rolling stock.
 We set out below some significant merger cases.

 iv Merger of Servired, Sistema 4B and Euro 600011

 The CNMC has authorised with commitments the combination of the three card payment service companies operating in Spain: Servired, Sistema 4B and Euro 6000 (SMP), of which practically all the banking entities in Spain were shareholders.
 The operation was subordinated to the fulfilment of a series of requirements aimed at guaranteeing greater competition in card payment applications in Spain for the benefit of financial entities, business and end users.